 - 29 U.S.C. §§ 1140 (“It shall be unlawful for any person to discharge, fine, suspend, expel, discipline, or discriminate against a participant or beneficiary for exercising any right to which he is entitled under the provisions of an employee benefit plan”).

 In the end, the judge agreed with our client that the Hartford had wrongfully denied his claim.

 Don’t Wait Until Your Claim Has Been Denied To Speak With Marc Whitehead & Associates

 Disability Insurance claims are governed by ERISA’s complex set of laws and procedures.
 A single mistake is all it can take for you to lose out on the benefits you need.
 Disability Insurance companies such as Unum, Cigna, Aetna and Prudential take advantage of ERISA’s rules and regulations to delay and deny a claim decision.
 Most people make the mistake of thinking they can handle the administrative appeal themselves and then hire a lawyer if they lose and have to file a lawsuit.
 This is totally backwards thinking.

-Don’t wait until your claim has been denied to speak with an experienced disability benefits attorney.
+Don’t wait until your claim has been denied to speak with an experienced long term disability benefits attorney.
 Marc Whitehead & Associates have been helping disabled workers and veterans obtain the benefits they deserve for over 25 years.
 We understand the process as well as the insurance company – the only difference is we use the rules and regulations of ERISA to protect our clients’ rights and cut through all the insurance company’s attempts to discourage, delay and deny your claim.

 You can also download our free ebook “Disability Insurance Policies-How to Unravel the Mystery and Prove Your Claim” for more information.